 Choosing a Sig P365 XL Concealed Carry Holster is all about choosing the position to carry the gun.
-There are a ton of positions you can carry the Sig P365 XL, but the main positions are going to be IWB strong side, appendix carry or in some sort of OWB concealment holster.
-I’m sure there are people who have considered carrying one in a shoulder holster or at ankle carry, but for ankle carry, the gun will be a little bit too heavy.
+There are a ton of positions you can carry the Sig P365 XL.
+The main positions are going to be IWB strong side, appendix carry, or in some sort of OWB concealment holster.
+I’m sure there are people who have considered carrying one in a shoulder holster or at ankle carry.
+For ankle carry, the gun will be a little bit too heavy.
 And a shoulder holster has a lot of other downsides we can talk about elsewhere.
 We’re going to go over the main carry positions and what to look for in a holster for each of these carrier positions.

 P365 XL IWB Holster

-A small of the back holster will conceal fairly well, but it also puts the gun very close to your spine.
-Wearing it in this position on a daily basis, increases the risk of long-term negative health effects on your back and spine.
+A small of the back holster will conceal fairly well.
+It also puts the gun very close to your spine.
+Wearing it in this position increases the risk of long-term negative health effects on your back and spine.
 Also, if you were to slip and fall on the gun, it could cause severe damage to your back.
 I would suggest avoiding this position at all costs.
 There are multiple features to look for in a Sig P365 XL IWB Holster.
-Those features are going to be dependent on the position which you carry the gun and we will go over them in detail.
+Those features are going to be dependent on the position you carry the gun.
+We will go over them in detail.

 A strong side holster generally has one area that can cause discomfort.
 That area is the muzzle of the gun itself.
 This is going to vary from user to user.
-If you have a very flat rear end, this will not be an issue, but if your rear end is even slightly shapely, the muzzle of the gun may poke into it.
+If you have a very flat rear end, this will not be an issue.
+If your rear end is even slightly shapely the muzzle of the gun may poke into it.
 This could potentially cause a hotspot if the shape of the holster is not correct.

 Cant is also very important for your draw stroke.
 We all have slightly differently shaped bodies.
 And by this, I mean, we have different lengths of arms as it relates to the height of our waist.
-So the correct angle for one person to draw the gun will not be the same for the next, based off their arm length and how high the gun is sitting on their waste, as well as how far back it is.
+So the correct angle for one person to draw the gun will not be the same for the next.
+This is based off their arm length and how high the gun is sitting on their waist.

 There are a lot of individual factors that go into it.
-So to optimize the cant for your draw stroke, you’re going to want to place the holster behind the hip and adjust the cant so your hand naturally meets the grip of the gun when you prepare to draw.
+To optimize the cant for your draw stroke, you’re going to want to place the holster behind the hip.
+Then adjust the cant so your hand naturally meets the grip of the gun when you prepare to draw.
 This angle may or may not be the same as your optimal angle for concealment.
 You’ll have to decide which mix of angles works best for you.